-Industrial Technology Skills includes the study of industry practices and production processes through students' application in and through trade learning contexts in a range of industrial sector industries, including industrial graphics, building and construction, engineering and furnishing.
+Industrial Technology Skills includes the study of industry practices and production processes through students' application in and through trade learning contexts in a range of industrial sector industries, including building and construction, engineering and furnishing.
+Industry practices are used by industrial sector enterprises to manage the manufacture of products from raw materials.
+Production processes combine the production skills and procedures required to produce products.
 Students engage in applied learning to demonstrate knowledge and skills of the core learning in units that meet local needs, available resources and teacher expertise.
 Through both individual and collaborative learning experiences, students learn to meet customer expectations of product quality at a specific price and time.

+Applied learning supports students' development of transferable 21st century, literacy and numeracy skills relevant to a variety of industries.
 Students learn to interpret drawings and technical information, select and demonstrate safe practical production processes using hand/power tools, machinery and equipment, communicate using oral, written and graphical modes, organise, calculate, plan, evaluate and adapt production processes and the products they produce.
 The majority of learning is done through manufacturing tasks that relate to business and industry.
 Students work with each other to solve problems and complete practical work.